-Nina Simone released over 40 albums during her decade-spanning career including studio albums, live versions, and compilations and scored 15 Grammy nominees.
+Nina Simone released over 40 albums during her decades-spanning career including studio albums, live versions, and compilations, and scored 15 Grammy nominations.
 But her highest-charting (and her first) hit, “I Loves You, Porgy,” peaked at #2 on the U.S. R&B charts in 1959.
 Still, her music would go on to influence legendary singers like Roberta Flack and Aretha Franklin.

 Head wraps, bold jewelry, and floor-skimming sheaths were all part of Simone’s stylish rotation.
 In 1967, she wore the same black crochet fishnet jumpsuit with flesh-colored lining for the entire year.
 Not only did it give off the illusion of her being naked, but “I wanted people to remember me looking a certain way,” she said.
 “It made it easier for me.”

-Rihanna sang a few verses of Simone’s “Do What You Gotta Do” on Kanye West’s latest album release, The Life of Pablo.
-He’s clearly a superfan: “Blood on the Leaves” and his duet with Jay Z, “New Day,” feature Simone samples as well along with Lil’ Wayne’s “Dontgetit,” Common’s “Misunderstood” and a host of other tracks.
+Rihanna sang a few verses of Simone’s “Do What You Gotta Do” on Kanye West’s The Life of Pablo.
+He’s clearly a superfan: “Blood on the Leaves” and his duet with Jay Z, “New Day,” feature Simone samples as well, along with Lil’ Wayne’s “Dontgetit,” Common’s “Misunderstood” and a host of other tracks.

 13. Nina Simone's music is still being performed.